freezy/dmd-extensions/README.md

 setting.
 That means you can use VPM to position the DMD and dmdext will take the same setting for each game.
 This behavior can be enabled using the `useregistry` option.

+Finally, be aware that `DmdDevice.ini` is exclusively read by `DmdDevice.dll`.
+Options for `dmdext.exe` are passed as command line options as documented below.

 ## Documentation